 Assunta and Lou Art Club

-Assunta and Lou’s After School Art Club is a mobile, intergenerational art project developed by artist Assunta Ruocco in collaboration with her daughter Lou.
+Assunta and Lou’s Art Club is a mobile, intergenerational art project developed by artist Assunta Ruocco in collaboration with her daughter Lou.
 The project emerged from their ongoing collaborative practice and from Lou’s desire to share the ways they make work together with other children and families.

 Centred around a transportable quilted print studio, the Art Club creates open-ended spaces for making, intergenerational collaboration and experimentation in libraries, community centres and art spaces.
 Children and adults are invited to explore drawing, digital print and collaborative installation through methods developed within Assunta and Lou’s shared studio practice.
 Sessions prioritise process, play and collective attention, allowing participants to work at their own pace and to shape the activity together.